 That is why I strongly recommend you prioritize your travel list and go to the Maldives until it is not too late.

-The island is a paradise on Earth, and you will be fascinated by its turquoise waters, white sandy beaches, and abundance of marine life.
+The island embodies paradise on Earth, and its turquoise waters, white sandy beaches, and abundant marine life will captivate you.

 In which country is Maldives located?